What's that about?

 So it’s not uncommon for our people to be asked about what we do.
 “What’s that about?” or “What does all that actually mean?”

-We want to try and answer these complex questions in a simple way.
-The following are the first of a series of fact sheets on specific questions.
-We will try and keep the majority of these to no more than two pages.
+We want to try and answer these complex questions in a simple way, so click the questions below to find the fact sheets.
+We will try to keep the majority of fact sheets to no more than two pages.

 - Why lake levels change